SAP-archive/cloud-sample-spaceflight-node/-exercises-/exercise04/README.md

 ![Select List Item](./images/SelectListItem.png)

 On the right side panel, click on the `entity set` button and choose the OData service that was added in steps 6 to 9.
-Note that you do this at List item level.

 ![Select entity set](./images/SelectEntitySet.png)